 Sticking to the subject of Instagram, the pressure to be perfect is a relatively new concept.
-Sure, people have always suffered a little from the "keeping up with the Joneses" mentality but social media has only pushed this to the extreme.
+Sure, people have always suffered a little from the "keeping up with the Joneses" mentality, but social media has only pushed this to the extreme.

-These people might look like they've got it all figured out but the reality is often very different.
+These people might look like they've got it all figured out, but the reality is often very different.

 I grew up in a sleepy town surrounded by farmers' fields.
 When I wanted to go out and play, I'd call on Gareth and Nick next door and Leon and Noel in the other cul-de-sac.
 We were like the Goonies.
 Cycling around together, playing football, climbing trees, building dens – it was great.
 It was enough.
-We weren't really aware of the wider world.
-Our small town was "home".
-We were happy.
+We weren't aware of the wider world.
+Our small town was "home", and we were happy.
 We didn't compare ourselves to anyone or wonder if the grass was greener elsewhere.
 It just didn't matter.
 We lived in the moment, embraced the present and were quite content with our lives.

 All I know is that when we "unplug" and stop exposing ourselves to all the content from social media or advertising, we're a lot happier.
 When we ignore the brainwashing rhetoric, we're more present.
 We don't feel inadequate, ugly, wobbly or boring.
-We're not constantly hankering after clothes or makeup to make ourselves feel better.
+We're not continually hankering after clothes or makeup to make ourselves feel better.
 We're just living and accepting that perfection does not exist.

 It's almost like taking the red pill and stepping out of The Matrix.
 Once you realise that no one has it perfect, that everyone suffers, you can feel the weight lifting from your shoulders.
-You can get back that feeling from childhood when all that really mattered was right now.
+You can get back that feeling from childhood when all that mattered was right now.

 Stop buying "stuff" you don't need and get your money in order

 It's an easy trap to fall into.
-We think shiny, new things will help lift our mood but we're actually just keeping ourselves on a treadmill – one that keeps us running when all we want to do is relax.
+We think shiny, new things will help lift our mood but we're just keeping ourselves on a treadmill – one that keeps us running when all we want to do is relax.
 Where was I getting my urge to shop from?
 Yep, Instagram.
 Bloggers sharing their capsule wardrobes pushed me to buy the same things.
 The problem is you can never keep up!

 When I'm living a frugal existence, I'm happier.
-When I have savings in the bank and I know, in my heart, that I've had a good month, I feel relaxed.
+When I have savings in the bank, and I know, in my heart, that I've had a good month, I feel relaxed.
 I feel in control.
 And I'm proud of myself for not adding to any waste, reducing my carbon footprint and making use of the stuff I've already got.
-It's a great feeling not spending any money.
+It's a great feeling, not spending any money.

 By tidying and sorting, you end up with a more organised home.
 And you know what they say, tidy home, tidy mind!
 Read KonMari's The Life-Changing Magic of Tidying Up for some inspiration.